mozilla-releng/balrog/docs/source/database.rst

 -   If "force" wasn't specified, the backgroundRate of the selected rule is looked at

 -   If we still choose serve an update after accounting for backgroundRate we look at the rule's mapping.
-This is a foreign key that points at an entry in the releases table.
+This is a foreign key that points to  an entry in the releases table.
 That row has most of the information we need to construct the update.

 -   Using the update_type and release that the mapping points to, construct and return an XML response with the details of the update for the client